You’ve started making candles! How exciting! Here is your step by step guide to making candles with our Simply 100% Soy Wax or the Simply CocoSoy Wax.

 Remove your centring devices.
 Trim the wick 6mm above the top of the wax line for cotton wicks and 10mm for wooden wicks.

-If holes appear after setting, then you can use a heat gun on a slow setting to re-melt the tops for a perfect finish.
+If sinkholes appear after setting, then you can use a heat gun on a slow setting to re-melt the tops for a perfect finish.

 Congratulations you are done!